-Eligible Principal Investigator(s)
+Eligible Principal Investigator

 The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any Member State or Associated Country.
 Principal Investigators may be of any age and nationality and may reside in any country in the world at the time of the application.
+However Principal Investigators funded through the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU Member State or Associated Country and a minimum percentage of their total working time on the ERC project (see Eligible Host Institution and profiles of Starting, Consolidator and Advanced Grant Principal Investigators below).

-Starting, Consolidator, Advanced and Synergy Grant proposals are submitted by the Principal Investigator(s) taking scientific responsibility for the project, on behalf of the host institution.
-There are specific eligibility criteria for a Principal Investigator applying to the Starting or Consolidator Grants based on the date of award of his or her first PhD (or equivalent doctoral degree14) as set out in the table below.
-This "streaming" allows applicants
+Starting, Consolidator and Advanced Grant proposals are submitted by the Principal Investigator who has scientific responsibility for the project, on behalf of the host institution.
+There are specific eligibility criteria for a Principal